-New Faculty Orientation (formerly called LENS) is a year-long program that acquaints new full-time faculty with JCCC history, culture, procedures, and instructional issues.
-Facilitators are David Krug and Luz Alvarez.
+New Faculty Orientation (also known as LENS) is a year-long program that acquaints new full-time faculty with JCCC history, culture, procedures, and instructional issues.
+Facilitators are Luz Alvarez, David Krug, and Farrell Hoy Jenab.

 - After completion of New Faculty Orientation, participants should have practical methods of:

 - Developing learning outcomes and competencies

 - Enhancing teaching and learning using educational technologies